|Part Number||Model Designation

 |810419||SLTCR FM 2.4 A3 7200 I||7200 in lb||813 Nm||3/4 " Ratcheting SD|

 The new A3 has a new battery that lasts longer and is easier to change.
 We also added a new raised LED Fresnel to improve visibility when working in less than optimal positions.
-The AAA batteries are more readily available than are the 6 volt batteries.
+The AAA batteries are more readily available than are the 6-volt batteries.
 The AAA batteries also cost less.
 Some companies are seeing the savings in battery costs to be substantial.
-The switch to the AAA batter board is a great idea.
+The switch to the AAA battery board is a great idea.

-Have existing 6 volt SLTC FM 2.4 GHz wrenches and want to upgrade?
+Have existing 6-volt SLTC FM 2.4 GHz wrenches and want to upgrade?
 No problem.
 Retro-fit kits are fast and easy to install and are typically completed in less than five (5) minutes.
-(Order P/N 10615 for wrenches up to 1800 i and P/N 10616 for wrenches with capacity of 3000 i and larger)
+(Order P/N 10615 for wrenches up to 1800 i and P/N 10616 for wrenches with a capacity of 3000i and larger)

 Error Proofing From A Different Angle: Definition of error proofing and some observations by W. Edwards Deming.